Francesca French: Travels in Central Asia

-In 1913, the trio travelled to Gansu Province, Xinjiang and the Gobi Desert, and a few years later they adopted a young Tartar girl, a deaf mute, who remained with them when they returned to Britain.
+In 1913, the trio travelled to Gansu Province, Xinjiang and the Gobi Desert, and a few years later they adopted a young Tartar girl named Topsy, a deaf mute, who remained with them when they returned to Britain.

 For most of the next thirteen years, in the words of Mildred Cable: "From Etzingol to Turpan, from Spring of Wine to Chuguchak, we ... spent long years in following trade-routes, tracing faint caravan tracks, searching out innumerable by-paths and exploring the most hidden oases. ...
 Five times we traversed the whole length of the desert, and in the process we had become part of its life" A reviewer said of Cable and Francesca French's book, The Gobi Desert, that "this may be the best of many good books about Central Asia and the old Silk Road through the deserts of Western China."

 In June 1923, all three set out for Central Asia from Huozhou.
 Travelling 1,500 miles (2,414 km) over the next eight months, evangelizing as they went, they reached Zhangye (then referred to as Kanchow).
 Zhangye was the last city inside of the Great Wall.
 A Chinese evangelist was already working there, and at his request they set up a Bible school over the winter.
 When summer came they were on the road again, following the Hexi Corridor westward, this time with some of the Chinese believers they had trained.
 They rented houses for themselves and a building for a church in Jiuquan which thereafter would be their base.
 From Jiuquan they travelled extensively, selling and giving away bibles and Christian literature and extending their range to Tibetan villages in Qinghai province, Mongol encampments, and Muslim towns in Xinjiang province.
 They studied the Uighur language to communicate with Muslim women, the top priority of their missionary efforts, although it appears that they made very few converts among the Muslims.